kogyeonghoon/blogpost/_posts/2025-04-28-symmetrized-diffusion.md

 ### Comparison with Equivariant Flow Matching

 Formulating diffusion models on Riemannian manifolds often requires complex information, like the manifold's heat kernel.
-In contrast, **flow matching** methods provide a simpler framework for generative models on these manifolds, needing only the exponential map and its inverse. **Equivariant Flow Matching** [cite] is in fact a direct flow-matching version of our approach but also incorporates rotational symmetry.
-When we model a point cloud as an element in a quotient manifold, the shortest geodesic between original and diffused states is found by identifying the permutation that optimally connects them, a task solved using the Hungarian algorithm.
+In contrast, **flow matching** methods provide a simpler framework for generative models on these manifolds, needing only the exponential map and its inverse  <d-cite key="lipman2023flow,liu2022flow"></d-cite>. **Equivariant Flow Matching** <d-cite key="pooladian2023equivariant"></d-cite> is in fact a direct flow-matching version of our approach but also incorporates rotational symmetry.
+When we model a point cloud as an element in a quotient manifold, the shortest geodesic between original and diffused states is found by identifying the permutation that optimally connects them, a task solved using the Hungarian algorithm <d-cite key="kuhn1955hungarian"></d-cite>.

 ## Experiment